influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 ```

 {{% note %}}
-In order to use the date picker to specify a particular time range in the past
+To use the date picker to specify a past time range, construct the query using `:dashboardTime:`
-which does not include "now", the query should be constructed using `:dashboardTime:`
-as the lower limit and [`:upperDashboardTime:`](#upperdashboardtime) as the upper limit.
+as the start time and [`:upperDashboardTime:`](#upperdashboardtime) as the stop time.
 {{% /note %}}

 ### upperDashboardTime